 The programming shows continued support for transitional clean cooking solutions that are within reach of large shares of the population in EnDev's partner countries.
-To this end, further support for companies developing and distributing improved biomass stoves is foreseen for the years to
+To this end, further support for companies developing and distributing improved biomass stoves is foreseen for the years to come.
+In order to strengthen MSMEs and contribute to a paradigm shift, more emphasis is put on business development support for local emerging professional stove businesses.
+This will enable companies to grow and expand their business capacity and deliver improved, high quality products or services in accordance with the local context.

-In order to accelerate the uptake of needs-based and climate-friendly energy cooking solutions on the demand side, EnDev will continue to engage in awareness raising and behaviour change campaigns, but will also explore different financing mechanisms for costumers.
+In order to accelerate the uptake of needsbased and climate-friendly energy cooking solutions on the demand side, EnDev will continue to engage in awareness raising and behaviour change campaigns, but will also explore different financing mechanisms for costumers.
 To address the barrier of affordability, country projects (e.g. in Burundi, DRC, and Ethiopia) are partnering with banks, micro-finance institutions and village savings and loan associations to offer innovative and affordable financing products.